argilla-io/argilla/docs/_source/practical_guides/create_update_dataset/metadata.md

 #### Add `metadata`

 Once the `metadata_properties` were defined, to add metadata to the records, it slightly depends on whether you are using a `FeedbackDataset` or a `RemoteFeedbackDataset`.
 For an end-to-end example, check our [tutorial on adding metadata](/tutorials_and_integrations/tutorials/feedback/end2end_examples/add-metadata-003.ipynb).
-Remember that you can either define a single metadata value for a metadata property or aggregate metadata values in the form of a list for the cases where one record falls into multiple metadata categories.
+Remember that you can either define a single metadata value for a metadata property or aggregate metadata values for the `TermsMetadataProperty` in the form of a list for the cases where one record falls into multiple metadata categories.

 ```{note}
 The dataset not yet pushed to Argilla or pulled from HuggingFace Hub is an instance of `FeedbackDataset` whereas the dataset pulled from Argilla is an instance of `RemoteFeedbackDataset`.
 The difference between the two is that the former is a local one and the changes made on it stay locally.
 On the other hand, the latter is a remote one and the changes made on it are directly reflected on the dataset on the Argilla server, which can make your process faster.